sierrawang/code-for-humanities-assignments/assignments/fake-news/README.md

 False negative rate = the amount of real articles classified as fake / total number of real articles

+Try doing this challenge using a Jupyter notebook.
+You can make a Jupyter notebook like any other file, just add the extension `.ipynb` to the end of the file name.

 # Extensions
 To explore the topic further or challenge yourself, consider implementing one or more of the following extensions: